First Presbyterian Church of Edgewood

 Worship at Edgewood

-Sunday Morning Worship is held:
+Sunday Morning Worship is held

-11:00AM September-May, Sanctuary
+at 11:00AM in the Sanctuary

-10:00AM June-August, Gathering Place
+and at 10:00AM in the Gathering Place

 Worship services at First Presbyterian Church of Edgewood vary in style from Sunday to Sunday.
 Most weeks, worshipers will experience what we call "Classic" worship -- a traditional Presbyterian Reformed order of worship with piano accompaniment and choir music leadership.
 Once per month, "Emerging" worship takes place.
 This service, while still focusing on the 5 tenents of Presbyterian worship -- gathering around, proclaiming, responding to, sealing upon our hearts, and bearing into the world God's Word -- is presented in a relaxed atmosphere.
 A screen is placed in the front of the sanctuary, a worship ensemble of mixed instruments accompanies song leaders, and God's Word is presented in a multitude of ways.
 Worshipers in this service will experience a wide variety of presentations, from reader's theater to VBS kids singing, choral presentations to standard sermons.